FREQUENTLY ASKED QUESTIONS

 Are wind turbines safe?

-Yes.
-Design and engineering advances have created an industry where malfunctions and “blade throws” are uncommon and considered a thing of the past.
-Moreover, there are specific guidelines that take these uncommon occurrences into consideration, known as Setback Guidelines which ensure the safety of the public that surrounds a wind turbine.
+Yes, design and engineering advances have created an industry where malfunctions and “blade throws” are uncommon and considered a thing of the past.
+Moreover, specific Setback Guidelines take these uncommon occurrences into consideration, to ensure the safety of the public.

 Don't turbines only work on wind farms in Texas and California?

-No. The viability of a wind turbine is based on 2 factors: the available wind speed and the cost of power.
-Although the available wind speed in Rhode Island is lower than other states, GED utilizes a technology that is designed to operate despite lower wind speeds.
-Moreover, since Rhode Island has very high electricity prices, even less efficient wind turbines can still save money for cities and towns across the state.
+That’s a myth.
+The viability of a wind turbine is based on 2 factors: the available wind speed and the cost of power.
+Although the available wind speed in Rhode Island is lower than in other states, the Vensys turbines installed by Green Development utilize a technology that is designed to operate with lower wind speeds.
+Because Rhode Island has very high electricity prices, even less efficient wind turbines can save money for cities and towns across the state.

-What’s the Difference Between GED Turbines and Other Turbines?
+What’s the Difference Between Green Development Turbines and Other Turbines?

-GED utilizes wind turbines manufactured by VENSYS, a German manufacturer.
+Green Development utilizes wind turbines manufactured by VENSYS, a German manufacturer.
 The technology is a direct drive which utilizes a permanent magnet rather than a traditional gearbox to make electricity.
 Gearboxes are the most common point of failure in wind turbines and create the most noise.
 A gearless VENSYS wind turbine in the 1.5 MW class contains very few components and requires only 2 liters of motor oil.
 The turbine produces more electricity because it is available to run 99% of the time due to less wear-and-tear on components and fewer breakdowns.
 With more than 11,000 turbines installed worldwide, Vensys is the market leader for large wind turbines.
-Examples of similar wind turbine technology can be seen at the Narragansett Bay Commission site in Providence and in North Kingstown at the home of GED’s founder/CEO.
-Additional information on this technology can be found on our Technology page.

 How widespread is Wind Energy?

-Installed wind capacity in the United States has grown exponentially from 1999 to 2015.
+Installed wind capacity in the United States has grown exponentially from since1999.
 The graphs below show national wind growth during that period.

 Wind Vision Map— expansion of wind energy 2000-2050